 The investigator will hand over the investigation record to a senior investigator or the investigator’s manager to review and analyse the respondent’s submissions, other evidence, and the investigator’s draft findings and rationale in support of their findings.

 The more serious the allegation, the investigator and reviewer will apply the rule of prudence that requires additional caution.
-Where the alleged conduct is inherently unlikely, or where a sustained finding will result in serious disciplinary consequences, the preliminary inquiries must be thorough and rigorously evidence tested.
+Where the alleged conduct is inherently unlikely, or where a sustained finding will result in serious disciplinary consequences, the preliminary inquiries must be thorough and evidence rigorously tested.

 The reviewer makes findings of fact, also known as “definitive findings”.
 It is open to the reviewer to change none, some or all of the draft findings.
 Where the reviewer’s findings vary from the draft finding, the reviewer is obliged to state the basis for the variation, including their evidence and analysis on which the finding relies.